 Michigan short-term disability insurance is of paramount importance to growing families.
 Many have very little room for financial mishaps.
-There may be a mortgage payment for the new or bigger house, a car note for the new minivan, plus credit card debt for decorating the baby room, a new crib, diapers, formula, child care, and other costs.
+There may be a mortgage payment for the new or bigger house, a car note for the new minivan, plus credit card debt for decorating the baby room, a new crib, diapers, formula, childcare, and other costs.

 - Application forms and benefit amounts

-- Related Michigan laws
+- Related Michigan laws and regulations

 Applying for short-term disability benefits requires the filing of a claims form.
 Download the claims form from the issuing company’s website.
 Complete the section about personal information, have your doctor certify the medical reason for the claim, and your employer certify that you are not working and earning an income.

 MI does have state mandated benefits.
 Individual short-term disability in Michigan provides income replacement for policyholders who are unable to perform the primary duties of their full-time occupation due to a covered accident or illness.
 That long sentence is unpacked to provide a simpler explanation of each component: income replacement, disability definition, and qualifying medical conditions.